 How to make this Vegan Spanish Chickpea Stew:

-- Add the chickpeas and tinned tomatoes – I wanted to make more of a soup-like stew so I added quite a bit of water, but if you’d prefer it to be thinner then just add less water
+Add the chickpeas and tinned tomatoes - I wanted to make more of a soup-like stew so I added quite a bit of water, but if you'd prefer it to be thicker then just add less water.

 How long does this Spanish Chickpea Stew keep for?